GambitGamesLLC/unity-neuroguide-energy/README.md

 <b>`app` OBJECT  </b>
 - `name` - Used by external software like the M3DVR Neuroguide launcher app to show the app name in a human readable format
 - `path` - The path to the executable for this project.
 Like other stored Path variables, this will have any environment variables expanded and will be deserialized.
-- `length` - How long should this experience last (in seconds) if the user was in a "success" state the entire time?
+- `length` - How long should this experience last (in seconds) if the user was in a "reward" state the entire time?
 - `debug` - Do we want to enable debug mode for this app?
 This will fake incoming UDP port traffice as if the NeuroGuide Software was sending us messages
 - `logs` - Do we want Unity console logs to be shown in our visual console for debugging?
-- `threshold` - Normalized 0-1 value representing how far into the experience you need to be before triggering the reward state of the app.
+- `threshold` - Normalized 0-1 value representing how far into the experience you need to be before triggering the threshold state of the app.
 EX: For 0.9, that would be 90% into the experience.

 ---